JasonEricZhan/Project-of-data-mining-CS235-UCR/Yao-Chun Chan/README.md

 ### 6.retrieve_music_tr.py and retrieve_music_ts.py
 ### 7.transfer_learning.py

-Because it is hard to provide the toy data to run the deep NN structure, so I provide the snapshot of the result from kaggle, It contained time and the scores.
-From result_snapshot.png
+Because it is hard to provide the toy data to run the deep NN structure, so I provide the snapshot of the result from kaggle.

 The Sampling Neural Collaborative Filtering model is at User_vec_model.py